Ruesch Summer Internship Program

 The program includes assignments shadowing physicians in the oncology clinic, working alongside oncology researchers in various projects, development of a patient education project and exposure to molecular genomics, proteomics, oncologic surgery, radiation oncology and many other areas.
 Learn more about this valuable experience here.

-The Application Process For The Ruesch Summer 2020 Program Is Now Open
+The Application Process For The Ruesch Summer Program Is Closed

-To apply, please submit all of the following required documents:
+To apply, please submit all of the following required documents as a single combined PDF document:

-Applications for the 2020 Summer program will be accepted until March 1, 2020.
+Applications for the 2022 Summer program will be accepted from Jan 5, 2022 until March 1, 2022.
 Applicants will be selected and notified by the end of April.

 Please note: This is a full time program (8 weeks) for the months of June and July in Washington, DC.
 Interns are expected to participate for the full duration of the program.